malte-wessel/minimal-flux/README.md

 class MessageStore extends Store {

     constructor() {
+        // Set initial state
         this.state = {messages: []};

         // Register an action handler
         this.handleAction('messages.create', this.handleCreate);
     }

     handleCreate(message) {
         let { messages } = this.getState();
         messages.push(message);

         // Update the store's state
-        this.setState({ messages });
+        // `setState` will trigger a change event this.setState({ messages });
     }